wttech/aet/documentation/src/main/wiki/Dictionary.md

 a modifier that allows to delete some node(s) from a html tree.
 Node(s) are defined by the xpath selector.

 *Report (Web application)*
-Web application for viewing / browsing AET tests results.
-(Only chrome browser is supported for now).
+a web application for viewing / browsing AET test results.
+(At the moment the Google Chrome browser is supported).

 *Representational State Transfer API*
 see *Rest API*.